nahkst/OverTheWire/bandit/level23-24.md

 I initially tried to create a symlink to the folder, connecting /tmp/something to /var/spool/bandit24/foo but when I used `cp` to copy the file to the /bandit24/foo folder.
 It actually worked to my surprise.
-I am not sure if this was supposed to happen, it felt like it wasn't because bandit23 shouldn't have had access to that specific folder.
+I am not sure if this was supposed to happen.
+I dont think it should have because bandit23 isn't suppsed to have had access to that specific folder.
 Anyhow, it worked.

 After that it was just a matter of time before the password was saved to the file `tmppass`.